tarun-ainampudi/deeptest-application/readme.txt

 Uninstall any previously installed Deep Testing apps.

-Install the 新版深度测试.apk.
+Install 新版深度测试.apk.

 Connect your device to the laptop with USB debugging enabled.

+Make sure platform-tools are added to your system's PATH and Java is installed to run .jar files.

-Open the Deep Testing app that was just installed (do not click "Apply" yet).
+Open the Deep Testing app that you just installed (do not click "Apply" yet).

 Run the run_me.py file.